-34. Categorization of Ugandan entities and citizens
+36. Categorization of Ugandan entities and citizens.

-(1) The Department shall categorize Ugandan entities and citizens and shall keep and maintain a register for such entities and citizens.

-(2) The categorization shall, in addition to any other matters that may be prescribed by regulations, be based on the entity and citizen's-

-- (a) competencies; - (b) experience; - (c) the relevant sector of the economy that the entity or citizen participates in; - (d) the good or service the entity or citizen deals in; - (e) the nature of the business the entity or citizen undertakes; and - (f) any other matter that the Department deems fit. - (3) The Department shall ensure that- - (a) An entity or citizen is categorized as either a supplier of a good or a service provider; - (b) The entity or citizen with or without the requisite experience are categorized differently; and - (c) where an entity or citizen categorized in a lower category attains the requisite experience, it is categorized and registered in a higher category;
+- (1) The department shall categorize Ugandan entities and citizens and shall keep and maintain a register for such entities and citizens. - (2) The categorization shall, in addition to any other matters that may be prescribed by regulations, be based on the entity and citizen's- - (a) competencies; - (b) experience; - (c) the relevant sector of the economy that the entity or citizen participates in; - (d) the good or service the entity or citizen deals in; - (e) the nature of the business the entity or citizen undertakes; and - (f) any other matter that the department deems fit. - (3) The department shall ensure that- - (a) an entity or citizen is categorized as either a supplier of a good or a service provider; - (b) the entity or citizen with or without the requisite experience are categorized differently; and - (c) where an entity or citizen categorized in a lower category attains the requisite experience, it is categorized and registered in a higher category.

-35. National supplier database for Ugandan entities and citizen
+37. National supplier database for Ugandan entities and citizen.

-(1) The Department shall develop a national supplier database for every sector of the economy.
+(1) The department shall develop a national supplier database for every sector of the economy.

-(2) The database shall be in the prescribed form and may be accessed by the public on conditions prescribed by regulations.

-(3) An entity or citizen who wishes to be registered on the database shall make an application to the Department and shall, to the satisfaction of the designated Department, prove that it is a Ugandan entity or citizen.

-(4) The registration on the database shall be for a period of three years subject to renewal for a further period of three years at any one time.

-(5) The Department shall publish the list of Ugandan entities and citizens that are registered on the national supplier database by 31st December of each year.

-(6) Notwithstanding subsection (5), the Department may update the national supplier database where necessary.

-(7) The Department may remove an entity or citizen from the database on the following grounds-

-- (a) where it no longer meets the requirements for registration on the database; - (b) where the Department has reason to believe that the entity or citizen, though appearing to be eligible for registration, does not or no longer qualifies for registration on the database; - (c) the entity or any of it's directors or any other person in authority has infringed the provisions of this Act; and - (d) any other ground as may be prescribed by the Minister.
+- (2) The database shall be in the prescribed form and may be accessed by the public on conditions prescribed by regulations. - (3) An entity or citizen who wishes to be registered on the database shall make an application to the department and shall, to the satisfaction of the department, prove that it is a Ugandan entity or citizen. - (4) The registration on the database shall be for a period of three years subject to renewal for a further period of three years at any one time. - (5) The department shall publish the list of Ugandan entities and citizens that are registered on the national supplier database by 31st December of each year. - (6) Notwithstanding subsection (5), the department may, where necessary, update the national supplier database. - (7) The department may remove an entity or citizen from the database on the following grounds- - (a) where it no longer meets the requirements for registration on the database; - (b) where the department has reason to believe that the entity or citizen, though appearing to be eligible for registration, does not or no longer qualifies for registration on the database; - (c) the entity or any of it's directors or any other person in authority has infringed the provisions of this Act; and - (d) any other ground as may be prescribed by the Minister.

-36. Requirement to keep records
+38. Requirement to keep records.

-(1) A local content entity shall maintain records relating to its compliance with and fulfillment of its local content obligations in this Act, contract or activity.
+(1) A local content entity shall maintain records relating to the local content entity's compliance with this Act.